Online and on demand:

 Online video audiences are growing.
 They want to watch content on a range of platforms, as long as it is convenient and affordable.
 So who’s watching what, on what platform and who will pay for it?

 Screen Australia’s report Online and On Demand: Trends in Australian online video use reveals:

 - Online viewing is for everyone: 50 per cent of internet-connected Australians from all walks of life are watching professionally produced film and television video content via the internet.

-- Convenience, ‘free content’ and new options excite us: we love the convenience of catch-up, ad-supported services are hugely popular – especially YouTube with younger audiences – and significant buzz around new subscription services suggest these will be game-changers.
+- Convenience, ‘free content’ and new options excite us: we love the convenience of catch-up.
+Ad-supported services are hugely popular – especially YouTube with younger audiences – and significant buzz around new subscription services suggests these will be game-changers.

 - We want it now, want it all and want it cheap or free: ease of access, quality content and affordability are major factors affecting people’s choice of online services.

 - Most of us are using legitimate services: and some of us are using both legitimate and illegitimate platforms together, depending on where we find what we want.